Welcome to Shanghai

 Day-to-Day

 You typically spend 1 to 4 hours sitting in a classroom on weekdays.
-If a your schedule has two electives on the same day, it’s possible that you would have 7 hours of class on some days (including Chinese language class).
+If a student has two electives scheduled on the same day, it’s possible that to have 7 hours of class on some days (including Chinese language class).
 Class size ranges from 3-8 for language classes and 6-15 students for English electives.

 Available for students with documented need: low-distraction test environment; extra time on exams; modified deadlines and seating; exam reader; a computer to take exams; large-print texts; braille signage around the program; mobility orientation to campus; term syllabi, readings, and assignments in advance.